 Dried dog food swells up in the dog's stomach - of course!

 This is only natural as all moisture has been removed.
 Always test before feeding your dog, if you try a new brand.
 Take two particles of the new food and put one in a small bowl of cold water leave the other alongside on the table top.
 One new brand I tried swelled up to a shocking nearly four times the size!
 See here after 3 hours:

 You should bear this in mind when feeding your dog, because what looks like a very modest portion, can swell up to 2-3-4 times the size after a few hours and could make your dog vomit some up to relieve the pressure.

-- and serve the appropriate amount.
+At the very least, it will give your dog a lot of discomfort - at worst he/she may throw up the entire meal.
+Therefore, with ANY brand of food, you need to know exactly how big the meal will become in a few hours time - and serve the appropriate amount.
 This is probably a major cause of overweight dogs (not to mention the possibility of bloat and torsion).
 People fill up their dog's bowls with a portion that looks "the right size" in their eyes but not allowing for the fact that whole lot actually becomes, say 3 times larger in the dogs' stomach!
 We all know how dogs are "opportunists" and eat whatever they can whenever they can, so best to to regulate according to the known "swelling point" - which varies a lot from brand to brand and contents to contents!